MiroHallo/acf/README.md

-# Uncertainty quantification in earthquake source inversions
+# Uncertainty quantification in Bayesian earthquake source inversions
-Approximate covariance matrix of Green's functions for uncertainty quantification in earthquake source inversions
+Approximate covariance matrix of Green's functions for uncertainty quantification in Bayesian earthquake source inversions
 ***************************************

   Open-source functions for determining the (cross-)covariance matrix